Skip to main content

 Additional California-specific Guidance

-In addition to the answers provided by the USDA in Policy Memo SP 05-2017, CACFP 03-2017, SFSP 02-2017, Questions and Answers: Purchasing Goods and Services Using Cooperative Agreements, Agents, and Third-party Services, California CNP Operators must ensure compliance with the following California Public Contract Code (PCC) requirements.
+In addition to the answers provided by the USDA in Policy Memo SP-05 CACFP 03, SFSP 02-2017, Questions and Answers: Purchasing Goods and Services Using Cooperative Agreements, Agents, and Third-party Services, California CNP Operators must ensure compliance with the following California PCC requirements:

-• Per PCC Section 20111(c) (as amended by Senate Bill 544, effective January 1, 2018), procurement bid solicitations and awards made by a school district approved to operate at least one federal nonprofit CNP for purchases in support of those programs shall be consistent with the federal procurement standards in 2 CFR, sections 200.318–326 [Note: The preceding regulation is no longer valid and has been replaced by 200.317-200.327].
+• Per PCC Section 20111(c) (as amended by Senate Bill (SB) 544, effective January 1, 2018), procurement bid solicitations and awards made by a school district approved to operate at least one federal nonprofit CNP for purchases in support of those programs shall be consistent with the federal procurement standards in 2 CFR, Sections 200.317-200.327.
 These awards shall be let to the most responsive and responsible party, where price shall be the primary consideration, but not the only determining factor.

 All contracts must be procured in an open and fair manner.
 Before entering into a cooperative agreement, CNP Operators should also obtain a copy of the Request for Proposal or Invitation for Bid and the executed contract to ensure it was awarded in accordance with all federal, state, and local laws and regulations and includes a provision for cooperative agreements.